obsoletenerd/obsoletenerd.com/content/CSIRAC-at-Scienceworks-Melbourne.md

 ---
-Title: "CSIRAC at Scienceworks Melbourne"
+Title: CSIRAC at Scienceworks Melbourne
 Date: 2018-10-15 10:02
 Modified: 2010-12-05 19:30
 Summary: A visit to CSIRAC (*Commonwealth Scientific and Industrial Research Organisation Automatic Computer*), the fourth computer ever built in the world, and the only intact first-generation computer still surviving.